 This course provides an overview of selected topics in the administration and management of the leisure, sport and recreation fields.
-The theoretical knowledge gained is applied to a practical situation in the administration of a sporting event for elementary school children.
-Topics include foundations of sport and recreation administration, an overview of the Canadian Sport Delivery system, programs and programming, administrative operations, and management skills.
+Topics will include: foundations of sport and recreation administrative, an overview of the Canadian Sport Delivery System, programs and programming administrative operations, and management skills.
+The theoretical knowledge gained will be applied to personal management and a practical situation in the administration of a sporting event..
+3 CR / (3,0)